ably/tutorials/README.md

 # Building a Realtime Commenting App

-## Step 16 – Display historical comments
+## Step 17 – Add a profanity filter

 The full instructions for this tutorial can be found [here](https://ably.com/tutorials/reactjs-realtime-commenting).